dougeby/IntuneDocs/intune/enrollment-restrictions-set.md

   Click **Save**.

 >[!NOTE]
->If you block personally owned Android devices from enrollment, personally owned Android for Work devices can still enroll.
+>- If you block personally owned Android devices from enrollment, personally owned Android for Work devices can still enroll.
+>- By default, your Android for Work devices settings will be the same as your settings for your Android devices.
+However, after you change your Android for Work settings that will no longer be the case.
+>- If you block personal Android for Work enrollment, only corporate Android devices can enroll as Android for Work.

 ## Set device limit restrictions
 The default enrollment restrictions apply to all users.